NAS6mixfoolv/NAS6LIB/AdvancedReadMe.md

 Row N2 is the row for the y-axis component of the rotation matrix (local coordinate system).
 Row N3 is the row for the z-axis component of the rotation matrix (local coordinate system).

-Key Benefits of Homogeneous Coordinates
-Using a homogeneous coordinate system and 4x4 matrices allows various 3D graphics transformations to be handled
-as unified linear algebra operations.
-The benefits are immense:

 note:
 Vector × matrix calculations are column-major calculations
 Matrix × vector calculations are row-major calculations